Pest Control-Treated Attic Insulation: A Powerful Addition to Your Home Protection Plan

 Unusually high energy bills.
 Dramatic increases in heating or cooling costs often indicate that your insulation is no longer providing adequate thermal protection.
 This forces your HVAC system to work harder, potentially creating conditions that attract pests seeking climate-controlled environments.

 Ice dams or icicles forming on your roof.
-During Lawton's occasional winter weather, ice formation along roof edges typically indicates heat loss through inadequate attic insulation, creating moisture problems that can attract insects and rodents.
+During occasional winter weather in the South, ice formation along roof edges typically indicates heat loss through inadequate attic insulation, creating moisture problems that can attract insects and rodents.

 Visible pest activity in insulation areas.
 If you've discovered rodent droppings, nesting materials, or insect activity in your attic, basement, or crawl spaces, your insulation may be compromised and require complete replacement to eliminate contamination and restore protective barriers.